 I always write on my computer, but I sometimes need to make notes on paper too.

 Do you read any blogs or magazines about writing?
-(And I mean read, not just subscribe to and delete/leave on desk and recycle?)
+(And I mean read, not just subscribe to and delete/leave on your desk and recycle?)

 Yes, both in English and Italian: